perlindgren/syncrim/README.md

 - Simulation by ordered traversal and simulation state mutation.

 - Graphical representation of simulation state.

+  - `Clock` for progressing state.
+  -
+  - `UnClock` for reverting state.

+  - `Reset` to set initial state.

+  Notice, the system is initially in `Reset`.

 - Limited set of commodity components: